sam-soofy/runtime-benchmarks/README.md

 🐍 **Python benchmarks included** with multiple optimized runs to ensure fair comparison.
 Note that **network I/O performance varies significantly** due to external API latency and our network connectivity, so results may differ between runs.
 Network benchmarks are susceptible to connectivity fluctuations—focus on CPU and file I/O metrics for deterministic comparisons.
 Python excels in memory efficiency but faces challenges with startup time and recursive CPU tasks.

+📝 **Code Complexity Matters:** Beyond raw performance, I wanted to understand **developer experience and code maintainability** across languages.
+This benchmark also tracks **lines of code (LOC)** for the same functionality—showing how verbose or concise each language is.
+Less code is often easier to maintain, debug, and understand.
+TypeScript/JavaScript's conciseness shines here, while Go and Python require more verbosity for the same logic.
+The comparison helps you decide: do you prioritize performance, speed of development, or a balance of both?

 ⚠️ **Disclaimer:** I can't guarantee accuracy yet—I'm new to Go and used AI to accelerate development.
 In the future, I'll review and refine the code.
 Meanwhile, feel free to run these benchmarks yourself and share your results!

 🐦 Follow me on X: [@EliteATT](https://x.com/EliteATT)